Brenda and Doyle

 Brenda, Doyle, and Cast Iron Collecting

 “The people [in the Griswold & Cast Iron Cookware Association] are absolutely the best and have a wealth of knowledge and wisdom when it comes to cast iron.
-The conventions and chapter meets are the place to see rare and unique pieces of cast iron that you won’t see anywhere else.
-I fully believe that preserving, using, and learning about cast iron should be done by everyone and we who are members of GCICA are ambassadors of that endeavor.”
+The conventions and chapter meets are the place to see rare and unique pieces of cast iron that you won’t see anywhere else.”

 Brenda Bernstein

-Doyle cleans and seasons their iron via a lye bath and electrolysis.
-Brenda takes before-and-after photographs of each piece and enters information about each into an inventory sheet that she has created using an Excel spreadsheet.
+Doyle cleans their iron via lye bath and electrolysis, and currently does the seasoning with Crisco.
+Brenda takes before-and-after photographs of each piece and enters information about each into an inventory sheet that she created using an Excel spreadsheet.

 Brenda told me that while it is hard to pick favorites from their collection, if she had to choose three, they are their Griswold four-paddle hotel waffle iron, Griswold #1 Vienna roll pan, and Griswold rabbit extender.